PranavU-Coder/stonefish_ros2_fix/README.md

 colcon build --cmake-args -DCMAKE_PREFIX_PATH=~/auv_ws/install/stonefish
 ```

+if you still get some sort of error it is most probably non-fatal and it doesn't affect functionality.

+just check at the end if it says that packages have been built successfully or not

-## if it shows no errors and pkgs been completed then the build has been successful
+## if it shows pkgs been completed then the build has been successful

 now launch the file to check if it works